Stillwater, Oklahoma: Points of interest

 The Stillwater Public Library dedicated a bronze statue of Oklahoma historian and author Angie Debo on November 18, 2010.
 Created by local artist Phyllis Mantik, the statue depicts a young Debo sitting on a rock with several books by her side.
 Mantik chose to depict the historian as a young woman to illustrate that, at an early age, she chose the life of a scholar.
 To highlight Debo's importance to Oklahoma's Native American community, the base of the statue is surrounded by the seals of Oklahoma's 38 federally recognized Native American tribes.

 The first Sonic Drive-In location was opened in Stillwater in 1959 by Troy Smith of the Shawnee, Oklahoma-based Top Hat Drive-In.
-The restaurant, now remodled, is at 215 N Main St, and features the original sign as well as a statue of the first franchise manager, Gene Longworth.
+The restaurant, now remodeled, is at 215 N Main St, and features the original sign as well as a statue of the first franchise manager, Gene Longworth.

 Payne County's Grandest Elm Tree is located in Stillwater.
 It has gained large attention from bystanders and neighbors of the attraction.

 The Stillwater Farmers' Market operates April through October on Wednesdays and Saturdays.